 I love presenting people with new fruit that makes them go wow and their socks going flying off.

 Pink Pearl was developed by Albert Etter in 1944 in northern California.
 It ripens right around the end of August, so it’s a summer apple.
-The ones I purchased were grown under the Viva Terra label.
+The first ones I purchased were grown under the Viva Terra label.
 They grow organic fruit on the west coast.

 My Experience with this Apple (Rating Scale 1-10)